Key takeaways:

 2. Hormone Therapy

 The male hormone (androgen) testosterone enhances prostate cancer growth.
 Hormone therapy tries to reduce the levels of androgen to control cancer growth.
-This is also called androgen deprivation therapy (ADT) or androgen suppression therapy.
+This is also called androgen deprivation therapy (ADT) or androgen suppression therapy16.

 3. Radiation Therapy

-These radioactive “seeds” may be low-dose or high-dose and may be left inside the prostate permanently or for short-term, respectively.
-When treating high-risk prostate cancer, brachytherapy must be used alongside other methods.
+Another type of radiation therapy, called brachytherapy, uses radioactive material that is inserted into the prostate, where it continually gives off radiation.
+These radioactive “seeds” may be low-dose (often left permanently in the prostate) or high-dose (only left inside the prostate short-term).
+When treating high-risk prostate cancer, brachytherapy must be used alongside other methods17.

 Survival Rate of High-Risk Prostate Cancer